 Mountable Curb and Gutter

 Mountable curbs have a slight dip of one face of the curb.
-Therefore, this type of curb is designed to make it easier to drive vehicles from above.
+Therefore, this curb types is designed to make it easier to drive vehicles from above.
 This type of curb is chosen to cross the sidewalk safely.

 3. Barrier Curb and Gutter